 For N input values, xk, producing N output values, Xn.

-A commonly-used FFT algorithm uses a method of combining DST results for selections of the input data to produce the answer, carrying out the full calculation recursively.
+A commonly-used FFT algorithm uses a method of combining DFT results for selections of the input data to produce the answer, carrying out the full calculation recursively.

-The inverse of the DST (Inverse Discrete Fourier Transform, IDST), creating samples of a function that has a specific set of harmonics, is also useful.
-(Applying the inverse does not entirely "undo" the application of the DST: phase information is lost.)
-In fact, the bulk of the IDST work is identical to the DST, and the word "inverse" is often skipped.
+The inverse of the DFT (inverse discrete Fourier transform, IDFT), creating samples of a function that has a specific set of harmonics, is also useful.
+(Applying the inverse does not entirely "undo" the application of the DFT: phase information is lost.)
+In fact, the bulk of the IDFT work is identical to the DFT, and the word "inverse" is often skipped.
 The efficient FFT algorithms also apply, and the terms "FFT" and "fast Fourier transform" (with no "I" or "inverse" mentioned) are typically used for this process as well.